How to Buy Rigid Foam Insulation (With R-Value Chart)

 R4.5 to R5.0

-This is usually closed cell insulation, and highly rigid and durable.
-Additionally, you’ll also be able to find several options both faced and unfaced.
+This is usually closed-cell insulation and is highly rigid and durable.
+You’ll also be able to find several options, both faced and unfaced.

 R6.0

-The R6.0-value spray insulation is a higher-end insulation product that protects against heat transfer and also adds a soundproofing layer to your garage.
+The R6.0-value spray insulation is a higher-end product that protects against heat transfer and adds a soundproofing layer to your garage.

-In addition, it has a high moisture barrier, so you’ll have less problems with water penetration causing mold or mildew build-up.
+In addition, it has a high moisture barrier, so you’ll have fewer problems with water penetration causing mold or mildew build-up.

 Although this insulation is denser and weighs more than lower R-value options, it is still quite manageable and highly durable.